-While 2021 marks a fresh start, the challenges we faced in 2020 will not recede immediately.
+We’ve had a challenging couple of years dealing with Covid-19.
 If you’ve been waiting to start yoga, exercise or increase your practice until after the pandemic, stop waiting!
 We have to take the time to breathe, move, focus our minds and rest.
-This is how we can manage our emotions and energy in the coming year.
+Yoga is a wonderful way to help manage our emotions and energy daily and throughout the year.

 Expand Your Definition of Yoga

 The first step is to broaden your definition of yoga.
-A daily yoga practice (for most of us) is not a 60 minute sweaty Vinyasa class every day.
+Yoga every day (for most of us) is not a 60 minute sweaty Vinyasa class every day.
 Rather, it is breathwork, meditation, and any amount of time spent practicing the asana or postures.
 Your daily practice could be a mediation session, a couple of Sun Salutations, Chair Yoga stretches at your desk, a 20-30 minute flow, or a full 60 to 90 minute class.
 Having a shorter practice is better than having no practice at all.
 As the husband of one of my regular students said, “the benefits to her making the time for her yoga practice outweigh not taking the time to do it.”

 It is also important to have a full body practice that works on stretching, opening and strengthening all the parts of the body over time.
 The opposite would be doing the same practice or, for example, repeatedly focusing on hip opening day after day.
 Ritual and routine are calming to the nervous system.
 Make your routine be coming to the mat each day, but varying how you spend your time there.
-Varying your practice also helps keep your your brain and body engaged, day in and day out.
-I also think a varied practice is good for 2021 because COVID days can be monotonous.
-Varying your yoga practice sneaks some fun and spontaneity into your days.
+Varying your practice also helps keep your your brain and body engaged, day in and day out and sneaks some fun and spontaneity into your days.

 Five Game Changing Benefits of Yoga Every Day